tarikguney/manager-automation-v2/README.md

 **Note:** Ignore the `0 days` part.
 It was for testing purposes.
 In actual use, the number will be bigger.

+Reading the existing PRs from the Azure DevsOps, and sending the engineering team daily reminders to ensure the developed code gets merged into the main branch.
+This increases the awareness of work completion among the team.
+At the end of the day, it is only the merged code that actually turns into a business value.

 ![CleanShot 2021-02-13 at 17.25.20@2x](/Users/tarikguney/Desktop/oss/manager-automation-v2/assets/screenshots/pull-request-reminders.png)

 ## Managers-only reminders